Gold Breakout Strategy (XAUUSD)

 Same rules as the breakout pillar page

-This gold strategy is not a new system.
+This gold strategy is not a separate system.
 It is the Lanami breakout strategy applied to XAUUSD.

-The rules stay the same across timeframes from M5 to H12:
+The framework remains consistent across M5 to H12:

 - Trend is filtered using SMA10